o-minimal GAGA and a conjecture of Griffiths: Definable GAGA

-By Lemma \ref{anfaithful} the map $\An:\Coh(X^\define)\to\Coh(X^\an)$ is faithful and exact.
-By classical considerations, the usual analytification functor $\An\circ\Define$ is faithful and exact.
-It follows that $\Define$ is also faithful and exact. \end{proof} Now, observe that given Lemma \ref{defineexact}, part (2) of Theorem \ref{gaga} implies (1) since we just need to verify fullness, and a homomorphism $F_1\to F_2$ can be recovered from its graph as a subsheaf of $F_1\oplus F_2$.
+Observe that a homomorphism $F_1\to F_2$ of coherent sheaves can be recovered from its graph as a subsheaf of $F_1\oplus F_2$.
+It follows that part (2) of Theorem \ref{gaga} implies part (1) using Lemma \ref{defineexact}.
 Moreover, the first part of (2) clearly implies the second part by considering the kernel and using the exactness part of Lemma \ref{defineexact}.
+We therefore have: